phetsims/perennial/data/README.md

     [How to Instrument a PhET Simulation](https://github.com/phetsims/phet-io/blob/master/doc/how-to-instrument-a-phet-simulation-for-phet-io.md)
     for more information.

-phet-io-api-stable - Recently published sims that have had a designer involved with the API definition.
-A sim can be added to this list before 1.0 when its API starts to stabilize.
+phet-io-api-stable (auto-generated) is the list of sims that have had a designer involved with the API definition.
+PhET-iO API changes within phetioDesigned elements. will trigger a CT error.
+A sim can be added to this list before 1.0 is published, when its API starts to stabilize.
+Add `phet["phet-io"].compareDesignedAPIChanges:true` to a sim's `package.json` to be populated to this list.

 phet-io-state-unsupported - A manually supported list of sims that do not support state, and shouldn't be tested as such.
 Any sim in this list will not have its state wrapper fuzzed on CT.